sid3345/Image_gallery/README.md

  Image gallery with images fetched from API / user input and name shown as card.

- The project was developed for HackerEarth challenge: https://assessment.hackerearth.com/challenges/hiring/siemens-fsd-hiring-jan21/
+ The project was developed within 5 hours for HackerEarth challenge: https://assessment.hackerearth.com/challenges/hiring/siemens-fsd-hiring-jan21/

 Implementations: